The-Grand-Archives/Elden-Ring-CT-TGA/README.md

 2. Rename `launch_protected_game.exe` to something else (e.g. `launch_protected_game.exe.bak`)
 3. Rename `eldenring.exe` to `launch_protected_game.exe`
 4. Run the game via `launch_protected_game.exe` or Steam
-### Bans & Online
-This table is not meant to be used online and you will most likely be banned if you attempt to do so.

 ## Credits
 The Grand Archives | Reason
 ------------- | ---------------------
 Ametalon | Table contributions (DS3)